What square footage do you have in your home?

 What was your motivation for embracing simplicity in your life?

 Our simplification was primarily family-focused and financial.
 Before our first child was born we downsized so that I could be a stay at home mom.
 We wanted to be our children’s primary caregivers and made drastic changes to make that happen, which meant moving from our 1,300 sq. ft. “starter home” to a 450 sq. ft. apartment so I could decrease work hours.
 It would make the same decision again in a heartbeat because it truly defined the trajectory of our lives since.
-After nearly five years living in the tiny apartment, we moved to our current home.
+After nearly five years of living in the tiny apartment, we moved to our current home.
 It is a perfect fit and we are thankful for it every day.

 How has minimizing your possessions made your life better?

 I feel much less overwhelmed by owning fewer things, and I feel more confident in the items that I do choose to keep.
-Minimizing stuff brings an inexplicable confidence, freedom, and sweetness to life.
+Minimizing stuff brings inexplicable confidence, freedom, and sweetness to life.

 What was your biggest challenge in the middle of decluttering?